disco-lang/disco/docs/introduction/types.rst

-  - Natural numbers can also be *multiplied*; again, multiplying two natural numbers always results in another natural number (that is, the natural numbers are "closed under multiplication").
+  - Natural numbers can also be *multiplied*; again, multiplying two natural numbers always results in another natural number (that is, the natural numbers are "closed under :doc:`multiplication
+    </reference/multiplication>`").

     ::